sithanz/covid19-prediction/README.md

 The mean absolute percentage error (MAPE) for this model was calculated, with a value of 0.085 (8.5%).

 For a forecasting model, an MAPE value of less than 10 % is considered satisfactory.
-However, the model performance might be improved further by increasing the amount of training data as the sample provided is quite small (n=680).
+However, the model performance might be improved further by increasing the amount of training data as the sample provided is small for the purpose of deep learning (n=680).

 ## Credits